What is the Women in Science and Math community?

 Who is eligible and how do I apply?

 This ARC is open to anyone who identifies as female or non-binary or is a strong ally of those communities.
 Students must have declared a major in a science- or math-related field, or have selected either the Scientific Discovery and Sustainability (SDS) or Healthy Communities (HC) Flight Path.
+Students that are interested in exploring undergraduate research opportunities are especially encouraged to apply.

 - Register for University Housing and select the community you prefer in the "Community Preference" section.